po1sigala/live/02-Lesson-Plans/Full-Time/05-Week/05-Day/05-Day-LessonPlan.md

   * You will build a command-line application that generates information about a software engineering team.
 The application will prompt the user for information about the team manager and then about the team members.

-  * Because this challenge will require the use of the `Inquirer` package, ensure that you install and use Inquirer version 8.2.4.
-To do so, use the following command in your project folder: `npm i inquirer@8.2.4`.
+  * When you start the challenge, you will need to use Inquirer version 8.2.4.
+To do so, run this command in your project folder, `npm i inquirer@8.2.4`.

   * When we run the application using `node index.js`, we will receive the following output from Inquirer: